-- 1. Review and approval of permitted program and procedural changes prior to implementation; - 2.
-Implementation of program and procedural changes; - 3.
-Take appropriate actions when non-compliance is identified, including analysis of the cause, corrective actions, and actions to prevent recurrence; - 4.
-Adopt rules and policies on the use of ionizing radiation within the university and the hospital; - 5.
-Review plans for all new buildings and modifications of existing structures where ionizing radiation is to be used; - 6.
-Audit of licensed operations to determine compliance; - 7.
-Review reports by the RSO and the chairs of the Radiation Safety Committees; - 8.
-Approve or modify proposals for amendments to the various licenses or applications for new licenses; - 9.
-Perform an annual review of the content and implementation of the Radiation Safety Program including ALARA considerations.
-This includes a review of the operation of the Radiation Safety Department on, at least, an annual basis to ensure that all license obligations and regulations of the U.S. Nuclear Regulatory Commission and the West Virginia Department of Health are met and that sources of ionizing radiation are being used in a safe manner; - 10.
-Approve changes in the Radiation Safety Manual and recommend changes when these become necessary. - 11.
-Review and approval of any changes to or the introduction of new training before implementation.
+- A. Adopt rules and policies on the use of ionizing radiation within the university and the hospital. - B. Review plans for all new buildings and modifications of existing structures where ionizing radiation is to be used. - C. Review reports by the RSO and the chairs of the Radiation Safety Committees. - D. Approve or modify proposals for amendments to the various licenses or applications for new licenses. - E. Perform an annual review of the content and implementation of the Radiation Safety Program including ALARA considerations.
+This includes a review of the operation of the Radiation Safety Department on, at least, an annual basis to ensure that all license obligations and regulations of the U.S. Nuclear Regulatory Commission and the West Virginia Department of Health are met and that sources of ionizing radiation are being used in a safe manner. - F. Approve changes in the Radiation Safety Manual and recommend changes when these become necessary.

-3.2 HUMAN USE OF RADIATION AND RADIONUCLIDE COMMITTEE (HUC)
+3.2 HUMAN USE OF RADIATION AND RADIONUCLIDE COMMITTEE

 The committee is composed of the chair of the Radiology Department or his/her representative, the Director of Nursing Service or his/her representative, physicians who are experts in radiation therapy, nuclear medicine, internal medicine, hematology or cardiology, a person experienced in the assay of radionuclides, and the RSO, as well as such additional members as shall be nominated by the chair of the Radiation Safety Committee and the RSO in consultation with the committee.
-This committee functions as the Radiation Safety Committee of the hospital as far as the diagnostic and therapeutic use of radiation on humans is concerned.
+This committee functions as the Radiation Safety Committee of the hospital so far as the diagnostic or therapeutic use of radiation on humans is concerned.